 - Training providers on evaluation methods and ways to share outcomes and information

-Eligible applicants Non-profit organizations, governments, and faith-based organizations in the following counties: Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Indiana, Lawrence, Washington, and Westmoreland.
+Eligible Applicants: Non-profit organizations, governments, and faith-based organizations in the following counties: Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Indiana, Lawrence, Washington, and Westmoreland.
+Organization should have a behavioral health focus or strengthening the behavioral needs of the region.

 Organizations that have an active grant from SFF or are anticipating applying for a grant through the Foundation’s traditional application process may still apply for this opportunity.